 Booz Allen was founded on the notion that we could help companies succeed by bringing them expert, candid advice and an outside perspective on their business.
 The analysis and perspective generated by that talent can be found in the case studies and thought leadership produced by our people.

 We've come a long way delivering innovative solutions.
 But our next chapter is still being written.

 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Before joining the firm, he was a corporate spokesperson for Sprint for 13 years, managing external and internal communications for many of the company’s highest priority issues, including strategy and execution for financial communications in support of the Chief Financial Officer, as well as two multi-billion-dollar merger activities and communications for its government sales division.
-He previously was Vice President for Federal City Communications, a boutique aerospace and defense public relations firm.
-Before that, he was a reporter for the Orlando Sentinel, covering nearly 30 space shuttle missions from Cape Canaveral and the investigation of the Challenger accident, and was a reporter for the Clearwater, Fla., Sun.
+Before joining the firm, he was a corporate spokesperson for Sprint for 13 years, managing external and internal communications for many of the company’s highest priority issues, including strategy and execution for financial communications in support of the chief financial officer, as well as two multi-billion-dollar merger activities and communications for its government sales division.
+He previously was vice president for Federal City Communications, a boutique aerospace and defense public relations firm.
+Before that, he was a reporter for the Orlando Sentinel, covering nearly 30 space shuttle missions from Cape Canaveral and the investigation of the Challenger accident, and was a reporter for the Clearwater, Florida, Sun.